-A one hour yoga lesson at my private studio costs £65.
-This fee includes writing a personalised lesson plan before we meet based on your needs and requirements.
-A different lesson will be written each time we meet to ensure variety, engagement and full range of movement of the body, where possible (depending on injury/capability).
+A one hour yoga lesson costs £65 whether that is hosted online or at my studio (when Government restrictions have been lifted).
+This fee includes writing a personalised lesson plan based on your needs and requirements.
+A different lesson will be written each time to ensure variety, engagement and full range of movement of the body, where possible (depending on injury/capability).
 Fees will be higher if the lesson is held at an external location (to allow for travel time and fuel).

 If you are still unsure whether a private lesson is for you, please take a few minutes to read some testimonials from previous and current clients.
 Please contact me to discuss your specific requirements and for further information on all the yoga packages available.

 I have been suffering from severe back, neck, chest and side pain for several years now...
 It is aggravated by stress and caused through medical negligence.
 After several visits to my osteopath he recommended that I tried yoga to help me de-stress and learn to breathe properly.
 He gave me The Motorcycling Yogi’s number and we from there.
 Firstly had a lengthy, informative telephone conversation and booked my first one on one lesson.